blessingaliu/FASTAPI/README.md

 # Setting up the project

-## Create a virtual environment within the FASTAPI folder
+## 1. Create project directory and cd into it FASTAPI folder
-mkdir FASTAPI
-cd FASTAPI
+mkdir FASTAPI AND cd FASTAPI

-## Install the virtual environment
+## 2. Install the virtual environment
 pip install virtualenv

-## Create the virtual environment
+## 3. Create the virtual environment
+python3 -m venv virtualenv
+# virtualenv is the name of virtual env
+# OR
 virtualenv name_of_environment

-## To activate the environment
+## 4. To activate the virtual environment
 source name_of_environment/bin/activate

+## 5. You can confirm you’re in the virtual environment by checking the location of your Python interpreter:
+which python
+## It should be in the env directory:

+## 6. To get out of virtual environment
+deactivate

+# Installing dependencies

 ## To check softwares currently installed
 pip list

-# Installing dependencies

 ## To upgrade pip
 pip install --upgrade pip